appsinacup/appsinacup.github.io/_pages/games.md

 - [Design Document](https://appsinacup.com/minigame-park-design-document/)
 - [Itchio](https://appsinacup.itch.io/world)
-- []

-### Minigames:
+### Minigames

+Throughout the world, you will encounter places where you can play games with other people, such as:

-- TicTacToe: Play 1v1 TicTacToe.
+- TicTacToe: Play 1v1.
+- Connect Four: Play 1v1.
-- Chess: Play 1v1 Chess.
+- Chess: Play 1v1.
+- Checkers: Play 1v1.
-- Hangman: Play hangman with up to 2-99 people.
+- Hangman: Play with up to 2-99 people.
-- Word Match: Play word match with up to 2-99 people.
+- Word Match: Play with up to 2-99 people.
-- Memory Card Game: Play 1v1 memory card game.
+- Word Search: Play with up to 2-99 people.
+- Rock, Paper, Scissors: Play 1v1.
+- Brick Break: Play with up to 2-99 people.
+- Snake: Play with up to 2-99 people.
+- Rummy: Play up to 2-4 people.
-- GoFish: Play GoFish against 2-5 people.
+- GoFish: Play up to 2-5 people.
+- Memory Card: Play 1v1.

 ### World Powerups

+You will gain items from the games and they will offer certain powerups:

 - Jump further (shoes)
 - Fly for a short duration (wings)